-It’s nearing the end of the university year, everyone’s unwinding and chilling out – but you’ve bagged yourself an internship.
+As college starts back this month you may have bagged yourself an internship for this year; entering the world of work within your chosen career path.
 PANIC?
 No!
 We’ve got some tips to help you prepare for your internship in PR in a calm and collected manner (…yes that is possible!)

 While we’re told that PR is vocational, and that learning on the job is essential – remember that you have studied for this!
 You’re not starting blind, you’ve likely been taught by PR practitioners, and you’ve kept up to date on recent PR trends – so you know something.